John Milius: 1980s

-In 1982, Milius directorial effort Conan the Barbarian was released, based on the fantasy novel by the same name.
+In 1982, Milius directorial effort Conan the Barbarian was released, based on the character created by Robert E. Howard.
 The film is credited for turning its lead, Arnold Schwarzenegger, into a star.
 Milius was interested in the project since the late 1970s.
 While he was about to get hired for scripting duties, he had to pass due to his commitment to Big Wednesday.
 Instead, Oliver Stone was hired to write the project.
 Eventually, producer Dino De Laurentiis with whom Milius had contractual obligations joined the project.
 Milius returned to the project as its director re-working Stone's script.
 Upon its release the film was popular.
-The film was the 15th highest grossing film in the USA that year, making $39,565,475 domestically.
+The film was the 15th highest-grossing film in the USA that year, making $39,565,475 domestically.

 In 1983, he was among the producers of Ted Kotcheff's Uncommon Valor, and credited as a "spiritual adviser" in the action film Lone Wolf McQuade.

 In 1984, he directed the popular action film, Red Dawn.
 The film is about a Russian invasion in the United States, and a rogue commando group of teenagers standing up to the invaders.
 Some critics perceived it to be "warmongering propaganda" while Milius said it was "anti-war".
-The film was the 19th highest grossing film in the USA that year, making $38,376,497 domestically.
+The film was the 19th highest-grossing film in the USA that year, making $38,376,497 domestically.

 He wrote and directed an episode for The New Twilight Zone (1985) and a story of his, "Viking Bikers from Hell", was used in an episode of Miami Vice (season 3, episode 22).

 In 1986, it was reported that he was writing the script for Fatal Beauty which he hoped to direct with Cher; the film was made by Tom Holland and starred Whoopi Goldberg.

 There was some talk that he would direct a movie for HBO, Capone, but it was not made.

 In the late 1980s Milius wrote and directed a Pacific War adventure film Farewell to the King (1989).
 This flopped at the box office.
 In 1989, he tried to get funding for adaptations of Allan W. Eckert's "The Frontiersmen: A Narrative", about settling the Ohio River Valley, and "Half of the Sky", about a Rocky Mountains explorer.

 Sean Connery was hired to star in the film The Hunt for Red October for producer Mace Neufeld, based on Tom Clancy's novel of the same name.
 Connery thought the script was "too American" and insisted Neufeld hire John Milius to rewrite the Russian sequences.
 Connery thought with Milius, he could "get a different sort of image, different speech patterns."

 Neufeld then hired Milius to write and direct Flight of the Intruder, based on the book by Stephen Coonts.
 It too was not a financial success.

 "I think the culture had changed and that is why my films were less accepted", he reflected later.
 "I still think those are also great films, Farewell to the King especially."